tothuhien/lsd-0.3beta/README.md

 	After compiling the program, you have the lsd executable file in the src folder, then run it from a terminal.
 You can also use the binary files in the bin folder but sometimes it might not work on some computers that have different configuration as the machine compiled them.
 From the directory that contains the executable file:

-		if you want to use use the interface, type ./lsd
+		if you want to use the interface, type ./lsd

 		if you want to use the command line, type ./lsd -i <"input_tree_file"> -d <"input_date_file"> (to estimate absolute dates)